garden-io/garden/docs/reference/action-types/Deploy/helm.md

   # Note that the paths here should be relative to the _config_ root, and the files should be contained in
   # this action config's directory.
   valueFiles: []

+  # Whether to set the --atomic flag during installs and upgrades.
+Set to true if you'd like the changes applied to be
+  # reverted on failure.
+  atomic: false

   # Specify the Helm chart to use.
   #